Paper 1 Analysis

 Sample Response:

 The given text is an online advertisement for a new-concept novel, Arcadia, written by Iain Pears.
-Where most novels are linear, with the reader following the story from beginning to end, Arcadia is different: the reader can choose to have a new reading experience should they decide to ‘download the app’ (there is a button provided) by mixing up the order in which they read the different chapters of the story – and even miss out parts of the story that ‘do not appeal.’
-While the target audience for this advert is wide, the elements of the story teased in the advert make it seem like a YA novel, with a teenage protagonist and a mystery to be solved, so the book might appeal more to a teenage or young adult audience.
+Where most novels are linear, with the reader following the story from beginning to end, Arcadia is different: the reader can choose to have a new reading experience should they decide to ‘download the app’ by mixing up the order in which they read the different chapters of the story, and even miss out parts of the story that ‘do not appeal.’
+The advert foregrounds the mystery of the novel, and attracts readers through promising an escapist adventure into an imaginary world while at the same time appealing to the need for autonomy through giving them control over their reading experience.

-Firstly, the advert has been designed to be read top-down, with more attention-grabbing features at the top, and more information at the bottom.
-The title and author of the novel is in large, bold type, and in orange lettering so it stands out against the dark background.
+Firstly, the advert uses a bold heading and subheading to attract readers by creating a sense of drama and mystery.
 The title is dramatic: a single word, ‘Arcadia’, which sounds mysterious.
-Perhaps it’s the name of one of the‘three interlocking worlds’ introduced in the subheadings?
-The idea of exploring new, imaginary worlds would especially appeal to fans of fantasy and science fiction.
-The subheading is presented in a group of three lines and it becomes clear that the number ‘three’ might hold some kind of significance.
+Perhaps it’s the name of one of the ‘three interlocking worlds’ introduced in the subheadings?
+The idea of exploring new, imaginary worlds would especially appeal to fans of fantasy and science fiction who read for escapism.
 The subheadings offer the promise of drama and mystery (‘looking for the answer’) and perhaps even time travel: ‘but who controls the future – or the past?’
 The subheadings have been written to tease and hook, but not to give away too much information: the final line is written in the form of a question, and the answer can only be discovered by reading the book.
+The title is presented in large, bold type, and in orange lettering so it stands out against the dark background, guaranteed to attract attention and stimulate these thoughts in the reader.
+Therefore, the advert uses bold headings to invite people into an escapist adventure where answers to an enticing mystery can be found.

 Categories:Paper 1 Analysis